-The City Treasurer shall review and render quarterly reports to the City Manager and City Council which shall include the par and dollar amount of the investment, the classification of the investment, the percentage of the total portfolio which each type of investment represents, the nameof the institution or entity, the rate of interest, the maturity date, the current market value, and the source of the market value.

-• Statement that the projected cash flow is adequate to meet expected obligations over the next six months.

-- A report of transactions by month. - The weighted average maturity of the investment portfolio. - The average weighted yield to maturity of the portfolio as compared to the applicable benchmark. - Statement of compliance with the investment policy. - The report is due within 30 days of the end of the quarter. - The City Manager may, at his discretion, require this reporting on a monthly basis based upon market conditions.
+- The City Treasurer shall review and render quarterly reports to the City Manager and City Council which shall include the par and dollar amount of the investment, the classification of the investment, the percentage of the total portfolio which each type of investment represents, the name of the institution or entity, the rate of interest, the maturity date, the current market value, and the source of the market value. - Statement that the projected cash flow is adequate to meet expected obligations over the next six months. - The weighted average maturity of the investment portfolio. - The average weighted yield to maturity of the portfolio as compared to the applicable benchmark. - Statement of compliance with the investment policy. - The report is due within 30 days of the end of the quarter. - The City Manager may, at his discretion, require this reporting on a monthly basis based upon market conditions.

-OUALIFIED BROKER/DEALERS
+QUALIFIED BROKER/DEALERS

-- The City shall transact business with financial institutions and security broker/dealers after careful review of their qualifications and creditworthiness.
+• The City shall transact business with financial institutions and security broker/dealers after careful review of their qualifications and creditworthiness.
 All dealers who desire to do business with the City shall provide the necessary information (e.g. audited financial statements, proof of state registration, proof of National Association of Securities Dealers certification, etc.) from which the City can determine their creditworthiness, the existence of any pending legal action against the firm or the individual broker as well as an understanding of the security markets that they service.

-The City Treasurer shall annually send a copy of the current investment policy to all financial institutions and broker/dealers approved to do business with the City.
-Confirmation of receipt of this policy shall be considered evidence that the dealer understands the City's investment policies and intends to sell the City only appropriate investments authorized by this investment policy. - In accordance with California Government Code Section 53601.5, Any investment authorized pursuant to Section 53601 or 53601.1, not purchased directly from the issuer, shall be purchased either from an institution licensed by the state as a broker-dealer, as defined in Section 25004 of the Corporations Code, or from a member of a federally regulated securities exchange, from a national or state-chartered bank, from a savings association or federal association (as defined by Section 5102 of the Financial Code) or from a brokerage firm designated as a primary dealer by the Federal Reserve bank. - Selection of financial institutions and broker/dealers authorized to engage in transactions will be at the sole discretion of the City, except where the City utilizes an external investment adviser in which case the Agency may rely on the adviser for selection.
+• The City Treasurer shall annually send a copy of the current investment policy to all financial institutions and broker/dealers approved to do business with the City.
+Confirmation of receipt of this policy shall be considered evidence that the dealer understands the City's investment policies and intends to sell the City only appropriate investments authorized by this investment policy.

-COLLATERAL REOUIREMENTS
+COLLATERAL REQUIREMENTS

 Collateral is required for investments in non-negotiable certificates of deposit and repurchase agreements.
 In order to reduce market risk, the collateral level shall be at least 102% of market value of principal and accrued interest and marked-to-market weekly.
-Securities acceptable as collateral shallbe the direct obligations of or are fully guaranteed as to principal and interest by the United States or any agency of the United States.
+Securities acceptable as collateral shall be the direct obligations of, or are fully guaranteed as to principal and interest by the United States or any agency of the United States.